shabaz123/MiniExperimenter/thunderboard-debugger-upgrade-procedure.md

 With new Thunderboards, it is likely that the firmware for the debugger microcontroller needs upgrading, before you can transfer the target code into the main microcontroller.

-The prodecure here can be used to perform the upgrade.
+The procedure here can be used to perform the upgrade.

 First download a development environment called Simplicity Studio 5 from https://www.silabs.com/developers/simplicity-studio